 The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core)

-4.10.a.
-Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback.
-(Core)

-- 4.10.b.
-Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) - 4.10.c.
-Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
-(Core)
+- 4.10.a.
+Rotations must be of sufficient length to provide longitudinal relationships with faculty members to allow for meaningful assessment and feedback. ^(Core) - 4.10.b.
+Rotations must be structured to allow fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement. ^(Core) - 4.10.c.
+Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities. ^(Core)

 4.11.
-Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities.
+Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)

+- 4.11.a.
+A minimum of 12 months must be devoted to clinical experience. ^(Core) - 4.11.a.1.
+At least three months must be spent in the medical intensive care unit (MICU).
 (Core)

-- 4.11.a.
-A minimum of 12 months must be devoted to clinical experience.
-(Core) - 4.11.b.
-Experience with Continuity Ambulatory Patients Fellows must have continuity ambulatory clinic experience for the duration of the program that exposes them to the breadth and depth of the subspecialty.
-(Core) - 4.11.b.1.
-This experience should average one half-day each week.
-(Detail)